xyang23/CLEVRER-Humans1.0/README.md

 # Usage

-`captioning.py`:  Captioning model for description generation.
+`description-gen/captioning.py`:  Captioning model for description generation.

-`dataset_pipeline.py`: Pipeline to generate CLEVRER-Humans, including trajectory filtering, object and event grounding, and bounding box visualization.
+`description-gen/dataset_pipeline.py`: Pipeline to generate CLEVRER-Humans, including trajectory filtering, object and event grounding, and bounding box visualization.

-`dataloader.py`: Dataloader for CEGs and QA pairs.
+`description-gen/dataloader.py`: Dataloader for CEGs and QA pairs.

-`models`: baseline models.
+`models`: Baseline models.
+See README in the folder.

+`causal-diff`: Experiments on the divergence of different causal relations.
+See README in the folder.

 # Data
 Data and more info is on our project website: https://sites.google.com/stanford.edu/clevrer-humans/home